 Can you hear your breath as you breathe slowly and calmly in and out?

 Maybe your tummy is making noises; maybe everything is very, very quiet.
 Whatever is going on inside, just take the time to listen very carefully and notice everything that’s going on, on the inside.

 Paying attention to the sound of your breath, it’s almost magical.
 You’re whole body is alive and feels so good!

 You know this breath is very special.
 It’s part of the energy that flows in and out of us, and by working with our whole body, it keeps us feeling so good inside and out.

 Allow the breath to fill up your whole body now and enjoy as the energy goes into each and every cell, each and every muscle of your body.
 Imagine that your happy breath is bringing a big beautiful smile to every place in your body.
 Does that feel good?
 It feels good to me!

-Try to spend a little each day just imagining this.
+Try to spend a little each day just imagining this while you practice deep breathing.
 You’ll be really amazed at how good it will make you feel all over.

 Now when you’re ready, you can open your eyes and give your body a big stretch.

 Find the free printable PDF of this script and 40+ more guided meditation scripts when you subscribe below.